National Institutes the Humanities National Museum of Ethnology

 The advent of the medium of record during the 20th century led to the widespread habit of listening to recorded music, as well as significant changes in the relationship between people and music.
 Records made it possible to listen to the same music repeatedly anytime and anywhere, and owning them became part of music’s enjoyment.
 At the same time, the mass production of records gave rise to rapidly changing trends.
 Records were closely connected with other media, and in particular movies – records were sometimes used to promote movies, while, in turn, movies were occasionally based on popular songs from records.
 Taiwan and the Korean Peninsula experienced this period of great musical change under Japanese rule, but while the gramophone easily traversed cultural boundaries, this was not necessarily the case for music.
 East Asia was undoubtedly influenced by Japanese music, but each region saw its own unique musical developments.
 Focusing on the records produced by Nipponophone Co., Ltd. (now NIPPON COLUMBIA CO., LTD.), this project will clarify the actors involved in the production of records, as well as this process of mutual negotiation, and, in doing so, will build a foundation for clarifying the principles of culture creation in East Asia during the period of Japanese colonial rule.

-Basic materials, including a discography, have already been created for Nippon Columbia's overseas recordings.
-Based on these results, the primary objective for this project is to create a database of Minpaku's collection of recordings and images of metal masters and make it available to the general public online.
+Basic materials, including a discography, have already been created for Nippon Columbia’s overseas recordings.
+Based on these results, the primary objective for this project is to create a database of Minpaku’s collection of recordings and images of metal masters and make it available to the general public online.
 We have received several inquiries from researchers and institutions in Taiwan and Korea asking whether we would be able to provide sound files for the databases being constructed by their respective institutions.
-By making the recordings reproduced from Minpaku's collection of metal masters available online, we can provide materials that demonstrate how records destined for every region of East Asia were produced at Nipponophone's Kawasaki factory – an example of culture creation under Japanese colonial rule – and to which we can refer interested parties.
+By making all the recordings reproduced from Minpaku’s collection of metal masters available online, we can provide materials that demonstrate how records destined for every region of East Asia were produced at Nipponophone’s Kawasaki factory – an example of culture creation under Japanese colonial rule – and to which we can refer interested parties.
 In addition, a secondary objective is to find an appropriate way to link the Minpaku database with other databases created by institutions in Taiwan and Korea.
 While these metal masters cannot be found anywhere else, Minpaku does not have any of the commercially produced records that were distributed locally in its collection.
 Creating links with databases featuring information and materials which demonstrate the local context is essential for advancing research into the music of East Asia as a whole.

 In implementing this project, we will strive to work closely with NIPPON COLUMBIA CO., LTD, as it is the Japanese record company with the longest history and it owns many valuable recordings and other materials.
 We are proactively trying to incorporate these kinds of historical materials and we have already received a great deal of cooperation from them in our research so far.
 In this project we would like to explore NIPPON COLUMBIA’s archives to try and unearth new materials relating to record production during the period.